sunbird-specs/QuML/v1/questionSet.md

 ```

 #### Show Hints
-This configuration is used by QML players to enable/disable hints for the student while using the question set.
+This configuration is used by QuML players to enable/disable hints for the student while using the question set.
 It should be set to either true or false based on the context in which the question set is being used.

 Show Hints: